-Note: Normally, the template and bullet folder settings should not be changed.
-Change these settings only in the event that you have actually moved the folders to another place.
+Note: Normally, this setting should not be changed.
+Change it only in the event that you have actually moved the bullet folder to another place.

+Default file format

-Default file format: Lets you select the file format that Presentations will use by default to save newly created documents.
+Lets you can select the file format that Presentations will use by default to save newly created documents.

-The available choices are "SoftMaker Presentations" and "Microsoft Power-Point" in several versions.
+The available choices are "SoftMaker Presentations" and "Microsoft PowerPoint" in several versions.

+Saving group box

-The following options in the Saving groupbox let you set the way documents are saved:
+Here you can make settings that affect the way documents are saved:

+Create backup files

-Create backup copies: If this option is enabled, whenever you save a document, Presentations will first create a backup copy of the last saved version in a file with the name extension .BAK.
+If this option is enabled, whenever you save a document, Presentations will first create a backup copy of the last saved version in a file with the name extension .BAK.
 So, if you save the document PRACTICE.PRD, the existing PRACTICE.PRD file is first renamed PRACTICE.BAK, and then the edited document is saved under the name PRACTICE.PRD.

 If you do not want this behavior, however, disable the option.

-Ask for summary information when saving: When you enable this option, a dialog box will appear automatically the first time you save a new document to enable you to enter some additional information about it (for more information, see the section "Document summary" beginning on page 241).
+■ Prompt for summary information when saving

+When you enable this option, a dialog box will appear automatically the first time you save a new document to enable you to enter some additional information about it (for more information, see the section "Document summary" beginning on page 233).

-Autosave document every ... minutes: When you enable this option, Presentations automatically makes a backup copy of every open document in a temporary folder on a periodic basis.
+■ Autosave documents every ... minutes

+When you enable this option, Presentations automatically makes a backup copy of every open document in a temporary folder on a periodic basis.
 You can enter a period of 1 to 100 minutes.